sfl0r3nz05/ICSsVirtualForCiberSec/documentation/Requirements/gns3.md

 ![image](https://user-images.githubusercontent.com/69375071/210197244-b8121b0f-9b41-4e6b-9eb1-fa5647685811.png)

-## To Do
+# Alternative Method

-1. Enable secure connection between the client and server via TLS
+- If the previous method to deploy GNS3 Server on EC2 did not work, you can follow the steps from [this video](https://www.youtube.com/watch?v=8uxEtWDleDQ) to setup a VPN in the EC2 instance and connect to the GNS3 server through it.

-2. Document how to apply rules on aws to open port
+# To Do

-3. Document how to add a new router using binary files
+[] Enable secure connection between the client and server via TLS [] Document how to add a new router using binary files